LinoKhan1/Web-Design-Agency-React.js/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Contact
-If you have any questions, please contact us at linokhan1@gmail.com